 Published by wilenghartswisdom

 I am a disciple of Jesus Christ learning to live with confidence and contentment in this world.
-I have served as a pastor in Chinese-American churches for thirty years.
+I have served as a pastor in several churches for thirty years.
 My wife is from Hong Kong.
 God has blessed us with three children and one adopted.
 View all posts by wilenghartswisdom